 - Perform Gram stain

-- large flat, colourless to gray or opaque colonies.
+- large flat, colorless to gray or opaque colonies.

-- With a characteristic “mouse nest” odour.
-No haemolysis or discolouration is seen.
+- With a characteristic “mouse nest” odor.
+No hemolysis or discoloration is seen.

-- Encapsulated strains appear more mucoid (watery) and non capsulated strains appear as compact grayish colonies.
+- Encapsulated strains appear more mucoid (watery) and non-capsulated strains appear as compact greyish colonies.

 Note: Growth is enhanced on chocolate agar and satellitism around Staphylococcus aureus is seen on blood agar.